haiwen/python-seafile/README.md

 }, ...]
 ```

-### Create a dir
+### Create a folder

 ```python
 repo.create_dir(path)
 ```

-Create a directory and return a plain object.
+Create a folder and return a plain object.

 **Example:**